EXEMPTION INFORMATION AND FORMS

 Otherwise, no action is necessary; they will continue to receive the STAR exemption.

 If a homeowner purchased their home after August 1, 2015, then they need to register for the STAR credit.
 New Homeowner Handout https://tax.ny.gov/pdf/star/rp-5310-fs.pdf

-HOW TO REGISTER FOR THE NEW STAR CREDIT
+HOW TO REGISTER FOR THE STAR CREDIT CHECK

-To receive a STAR credit check, the new STAR applicants must register with the New York State Department of Taxation and Finance.
+To receive a STAR credit check, the applicants must register with the New York State Department of Taxation and Finance.